eth-easl/sailor/README.md

 * Software: We use nvcr.io/nvidia/pytorch:24.10-py3 as the base image for our container
 * Hardware: We run experiments in 3 different types of clusters:
-      * the [Alps Clariden](https://docs.cscs.ch/clusters/clariden/#logging-into-clariden) cluster, containing Grace-Hopper GPU nodes.
+     * The [Alps Clariden](https://docs.cscs.ch/clusters/clariden/#logging-into-clariden) cluster, containing Grace-Hopper GPU nodes.
      * A cluster from the MIT university containing 8-Titan-RTX, 8-RTX-2080, and 8-RTX-3090.
      * Google Cloud, where we used A100-40 GPUs, and V100-16 GPUs (with n1-standard VMs) Our simulator validation and plan generation experiments do not require a GPU

 ## Instructions for Artifact evaluation